 If the goal is a universal system, then the answer is also universal.
 IT wants an inclusive infrastructure that allows plenty of flexibility.
 They need a platform in place that can adjust for new directions in strategy or if leadership goals change.

 A universal platform like this is the ideal dream for IT.
-Something that can integrate all data systems across the enterprise, from web and social data to third-party and content data — all centered around a specific audience.
+Something that can integrate all data systems across the enterprise, from web and social data to third-party and content data — all centred around a specific audience.
 IT also wants to own the data models and transactions in order to maintain that consistent horizontal perspective of the entire business.

 Here at Adobe, we're building such a platform.
-Adobe Cloud Platform is a modern system designed for today's Experience Business.
+Adobe Experience Platform is a modern system designed for today's Experience Business.
 It acts as a central hub with all the necessary components for IT to maintain what we introduced at Adobe Summit 2018 as the Experience System of Record.

 An Experience System of Record has an integrated data pipeline, where you can gather and process data from all sources, unifying everything into a single customer profile.
 It gives IT the control to manage data security and semantics, so there's a common language across the entire system.
-And it's built for machine learning, so IT has the proper environment to enrich, augment, and automate a unified profile.
+And it's built for machine learning, so IT has the proper environment to enrich, augment and automate a unified profile.
 This means your company can instantly take action, creating amazing content and workflows for individual audiences.

 Knowing the benefits of an Experience System of Record and the critical role IT will play in establishing it, it's important to understand the technical implications.
 The following sections address these issues for IT professionals specifically, offering answers to common questions and more detail about how the Experience System of Record works.